gh0stzk/dotfiles/README.md

 Transform your user experience with gh0stzk's dotfiles for bspwm!
 Install now and breathe life into your desktop with style and personality.

 ## :book: Wiki
 I already started writing the [**Wiki**](https://github.com/gh0stzk/dotfiles/wiki), you should give it a read.
-If it is your first time with a WM, you may be interested in reading [First steps after installing the dotfiles](https://github.com/gh0stzk/dotfiles/wiki/Firsts-steps-after-installing) or maybe read [frequently asked questions and answers](https://github.com/gh0stzk/dotfiles/wiki/Questions---Answers) [Keybinds](https://github.com/gh0stzk/dotfiles/wiki/Keyboard-Shortcuts).
+If it is your first time with a WM, you may be interested in reading [First steps after installing the dotfiles](https://github.com/gh0stzk/dotfiles/wiki/Firsts-steps-after-installing) or maybe read [frequently asked questions and answers](https://github.com/gh0stzk/dotfiles/wiki/Questions---Answers) [Keybinds](https://github.com/gh0stzk/dotfiles/wiki/Keyboard-Shortcuts) [Firefox Theme](https://github.com/gh0stzk/dotfiles/wiki/Firefox-Theme).

 <br>